 You never know what you can do until you try.
 A society that fosters creativity and innovation, and one that accepts failure as part of that process, allows each and every member to make a positive impact through their own involvement.

 What are your hopes for the space industry?

 My hope is that we can continue to leverage the enthusiasm created by the new commercially driven space industry to support and engage with young engineers who will be helping to create the future.

 What does your typical day look like?

-A probably unhealthy amount of coffee, followed by preparing for meetings with our team, vendors, and customer.
-I’ll balance my design work against support work for the team and try to make sure I’m engaging with each team member some time across the day.
+A probably unhealthy amount of coffee, followed by preparing for meetings with our team, vendors, and customers.
+I’ll balance my design work against support work for the team and try to make sure I’m engaging with each team member sometime across the day.
 I’ll sprinkle some dog walks in to keep the blood flowing and to enjoy any rain breaks when I can.
-I end the day with a good homecooked meal with my girlfriend, some play time with the dog, and rest and relaxation.
+I end the day with a good home-cooked meal with my girlfriend, some playtime with the dog, and rest and relaxation.

 What are your hobbies and interests outside of work?

 Hiking around the Pacific Northwest, adventures with our one-year-old rescue pup Frank, all things University of Michigan sports, and playing trumpet.